-Personal bankruptcies are generally filed under Chapter 7 or Chapter 13 of the US Bankruptcy Code.
-A Chapter 7 bankruptcy, the most prevalent, allows an individual to discharge unsecured debt after selling nonprotected assets to pay creditors.
+Personal bankruptcies are generally filed under Chapter 7 or Chapter 13 of the U.S. Bankruptcy Code.
+In the former, debt is discharged.
+In the latter, debt is restructured.
+A Chapter 7 bankruptcy allows an individual to discharge unsecured debt after selling unprotected assets to pay creditors.
+In 2017, 38 percent of filings were under Chapter 13.
 In a Chapter 13 bankruptcy, individuals seek to restructure their debt so they can catch up on their home mortgage, car loan, or similar secured debt over a period of three to five years, with the goal of restoring their financial stability and keeping their home and other vital possessions.

-BAPCPA does not address the lack of homestead protection for residents of manufactured housing—which is more prevalent among lower-income groups and older Americans—and seems to exacerbate the hardship.
-The law limits the ability of Chapter 13 filers to receive a court-ordered reduction of a mortgage when it is larger than the appraised value of the manufactured home (also known as cramming down).
-It also removed a bankruptcy judge’s discretion to reduce the petitioner’s indebtedness by the amount of the purchase price of a manufactured home, requiring instead the use of the home’s market value at the time of filing.
-Manufactured homes generally depreciate in value over time (see Chapter 9, Livable Communities—Manufactured Housing).
+BAPCPA does not address the lack of homestead protection for residents of manufactured housing—which is more prevalent among groups with lower incomes and older Americans—and seems to exacerbate the hardship.
+The law also limits the ability of Chapter 13 filers to receive a court-ordered reduction of a mortgage when it is larger than the appraised value of the manufactured home (also known as cramming The illegal practice of placing unauthorized, misleading, or deceptive charges on a consumer's telephone bill.
+Crammers rely on confusing telephone bills in an attempt to trick consumers into paying for services they did not authorize or receive, or that cost more than the consumer was… down).
+It also removed a bankruptcy judge’s discretion to reduce the petitioner’s indebtedness by the amount of the purchase price of a manufactured home, requiring the use of the home’s market value at the time of filing instead.
+Manufactured homes generally depreciate in value over time (see also Chapter 9, Livable Communities—Manufactured Housing).

 Maintaining fairness in bankruptcy courts

-Federal bankruptcy law should maintain access to bankruptcy protection for legitimate petitioners, especially those with low and moderate incomes.
+Federal bankruptcy law should increase consumer protections.
+It should also and ensure access, especially for those with low and moderate incomes.

-Bankruptcy courts should not be a forum for creditors to enforce unfair or abusive loan terms.
+Bankruptcy courts should not be used to enforce unfair or abusive loan terms.